Aug 28, 2024

 Paul Peel.
 After the Bath, 1890.
 Oil on canvas, Overall: 147.3 x 110.5 cm.
 Art Gallery of Ontario.
 Gift of the Government of the Province of Ontario, 1972. © Art Gallery of Ontario.
 72/24

-One of two Canadian artist to be recognized at the Paris Salon that year (the Australian-born, Canadian-raised portrait painter Edmund Wyly Grier having won a gold medal), After the Bath made Peel a celebrity back in Canada.
-The National Museum in Budapest, Hungary went on to purchase it.
+One of two Canadian artists to be recognized at the Paris Salon that year (the Australian-born, Canadian-raised portrait painter Edmund Wyly Grier having won a gold medal), After the Bath made Peel a celebrity back in Canada.
+The National Museum in Budapest, Hungary, went on to purchase it.

-Buoyed by his success, that fall, he returned to Toronto and on October 15, 1890, hosted an auction of his work.
-Despite garnering him considerable attention, it was a financial disaster with 64 paintings selling for a mere $2000.
+Buoyed by his success, he returned to Toronto that fall and, on October 15, 1890, hosted an auction of his work.
+Despite garnering considerable attention, it was a financial disaster, with 64 paintings selling for a mere $ 2,000.
 Peel returned to Paris quickly after.
 In the frenzied months that followed, he produced The Young Biologist and many more works, before dying in 1892 at the age of 31.
 Some speculate that his later paintings foreshadow a later shift to Impressionism had he lived.

 Thirty years after his death, Paul Peel was again in the Toronto newspapers with the announcement that After the Bath was returning to Canada.
 It spent much of the 20th century in Oshawa, adorning the dining room of Parkwood, the stately home of R.S.
 McLaughlin, founder of what would become General Motors.
 Not wishing to see the painting leave the country on his death, in 1972 the painting was donated to the province of Ontario and in turn, presented to the AGO